Logo

 • An inexperienced or improperly trained driver

-According to data from the National Highway Traffic Safety Administration, 94 percent of all collisions are ultimately the result of human error.
-In the case of semi-truck rollover accidents, that human error or negligence on the part of the driver could cost you or someone you love their health, or even their life.
+According to data from the National Highway Traffic Safety Administration, 94 percent of all collisions result from human error.
+In the case of semi-truck rollover accidents, that human error or negligence on the part of the driver could cost you or someone you love their health or even their life.

 Dangers Associated with Rollover Truck Accidents